-- (A) Whether the controlled substance not referenced in this guideline has a chemical structure that is substantially similar to a controlled substance referenced in this guideline. - (B) Whether the controlled substance not referenced in this guideline has a stimulant, depressant, or hallucinogenic effect on the central nervous system that is substantially similar to the stimulant, depressant, or hallucinogenic effect on the central nervous system of a controlled substance referenced in this guideline. - (C) Whether a lesser or greater quantity of the controlled substance not referenced in this guideline is needed to produce a substantially similar effect on the central nervous system as a controlled substance referenced in this guideline. - 6.
-Where there are multiple transactions or multiple drug types, the quantities of drugs are to be added.
-Tables for making the necessary conversions are provided below. - 7.
-Where a mandatory (statutory) minimum sentence applies, this mandatory minimum sentence may be "waived" and a lower sentence imposed (including a downward departure), as provided in 28 U.S.C. § 994(n), by reason of a defendant's "substantial assistance in the investigation or prosecution of another person who has committed an offense."
-See §5K1.1 (Substantial Assistance to Authorities).
-In addition, 18 U.S.C. § 3553(f) provides an exception to the applicability of mandatory minimum sentences in certain cases.
-See §5C1.2 (Limitation on Applicability of Statutory Minimum Sentences in Certain Cases). - 8.
-Interaction with §3B1.3.-A defendant who used special skills in the commission of the offense may be subject to an adjustment under §3B1.3 (Abuse of Position of Trust or Use of Special Skill).
-Certain professionals often occupy essential positions in drug trafficking schemes.
-These professionals include doctors, pilots, boat captains, financiers, bankers, attorneys, chemists, accountants, and others whose special skill, trade, profession, or position may be used to significantly facilitate the commission of a drug offense.
-Additionally, an enhancement under §3B1.3 ordinarily would apply in a case in which the defendant used his or her position as a coach to influence an athlete to use an anabolic steroid. - Note, however, that if an adjustment from subsection (b)(2)(C) applies, do not apply §3B1.3 (Abuse of Position of Trust or Use of Special Skill). - 9.
-Trafficking in controlled substances, compounds, or mixtures of unusually high purity may warrant an upward departure, except in the case of PCP, amphetamine, methamphetamine, or oxycodone for which the guideline itself provides for the consideration of purity (see the footnote to the Drug Quantity Table).
-The purity of the controlled substance, particularly in the case of heroin, may be relevant in the sentencing process because it is probative of the defendant's role or position in the chain of distribution.
-Since controlled substances are often diluted and combined with other substances as they pass down the chain of distribution, the fact that a defendant is in possession of unusually pure narcotics may indicate a prominent role in the criminal enterprise and proximity to the source of the drugs.
-As large quantities are normally associated with high purities, this factor is particularly relevant where smaller quantities are involved. - 10.
-Use of Drug Equivalency Tables.- - (A) Controlled Substances Not Referenced in Drug Quantity Table.-The Commission has used the sentences provided in, and equivalences derived from, the statute (21 U.S.C. §

-841(b)(1)), as the primary basis for the guideline sentences.
+- (A) Whether the controlled substance not referenced in this guideline has a chemical structure that is substantially similar to a controlled substance referenced in this guideline. - (B) Whether the controlled substance not referenced in this guideline has a stimulant, depressant, or hallucinogenic effect on the central nervous system that is substantially similar to the stimulant, depressant, or hallucinogenic effect on the central nervous system of a controlled substance referenced in this guideline.

+- (C) Whether a lesser or greater quantity of the controlled substance not referenced in this guideline is needed to produce a substantially similar effect on the central nervous system as a controlled substance referenced in this guideline. - 7.
+Multiple Transactions or Multiple Drug Types.-Where there are multiple transactions or multiple drug types, the quantities of drugs are to be added.
+Tables for making the necessary conversions are provided below. - 8.
+Use of Drug Equivalency Tables.- - (A) Controlled Substances Not Referenced in Drug Quantity Table.-The Commission has used the sentences provided in, and equivalences derived from, the statute (21 U.S.C. § 841(b)(1)), as the primary basis for the guideline sentences.
 The statute, however, provides direction only for the more common controlled substances, i.e., heroin, cocaine, PCP, methamphetamine, fentanyl, LSD and marihuana.
-In the case of a controlled substance that is not specifically referenced in the Drug Quantity Table, determine the base offense level as follows:

-- (i) Use the Drug Equivalency Tables to convert the quantity of the controlled substance involved in the offense to its equivalent quantity of marihuana. - (ii) Find the equivalent quantity of marihuana in the Drug Quantity Table. - (iii) Use the offense level that corresponds to the equivalent quantity of marihuana as the base offense level for the controlled substance involved in the offense.
+In the case of a controlled substance that is not specifically referenced in the Drug Quantity Table, determine the base offense level as follows: - (i) Use the Drug Equivalency Tables to convert the quantity of the controlled substance involved in the offense to its equivalent quantity of marihuana. - (ii) Find the equivalent quantity of marihuana in the Drug Quantity Table. - (iii) Use the offense level that corresponds to the equivalent quantity of marihuana as the base offense level for the controlled substance involved in the offense.

-(See also Application Note 5.)
+(See also Application Note 6.)
 For example, in the Drug Equivalency Tables set forth in this Note, 1 gm of a substance containing oxymorphone, a Schedule I opiate, converts to an equivalent quantity of 5 kg of marihuana.
 In a case involving 100 gm of oxymorphone, the equivalent quantity of marihuana would be 500 kg, which corresponds to a base offense level of 28 in the Drug Quantity Table.

-(B) Combining Differing Controlled Substances (Except Cocaine Base).-The Drug Equivalency Tables also provide a means for combining differing controlled substances to obtain a single offense level.
+(B) Combining Differing Controlled Substances.-The Drug Equivalency Tables also provide a means for combining differing controlled substances to obtain a single offense level.
 In each case, convert each of the drugs to its marihuana equivalent, add the quantities, and look up the total in the Drug Quantity Table to obtain the combined offense level.
-To determine a single offense level in a case involving cocaine base and other controlled substances, see subdivision (D) of this note.

 For certain types of controlled substances, the marihuana equivalencies in the Drug Equivalency Tables are "capped" at specified amounts (e.g., the combined equivalent weight of all Schedule V controlled substances shall not exceed 999 grams of marihuana).
 Where there are controlled substances from more than one schedule (e.g., a quantity of a Schedule IV substance and a quantity of a Schedule V substance), determine the marihuana equivalency for each schedule separately (subject to the cap, if any, applicable to that schedule).
-Then add the marihuana equivalency (subject to the cap, if any, applicable to the combined amounts).
+Then add the marihuana equivalencies to determine the combined marihuana equivalency (subject to the cap, if any, applicable to the combined amounts).